-If you have struggled with your weight in the past, it may be hard to accept that it is ok to gain weight now.
+If you have struggled with your weight in the past, it may be hard to accept that it is OK to gain weight now.
 It is normal to feel anxious as the numbers on the scale edge up.

 Pregnancy is not a time to diet or worry about weight gain.
 Keep in mind that weight gain is needed for a healthy pregnancy.
-The extra pounds will come off after you have had your baby.
+The extra weight will come off after you have had your baby.
 Remember not to gain too much, as this can cause your baby to be too big.
 A healthy diet and regular exercise will help you have a healthy pregnancy and baby.